FloodWise Property Report frequently asked questions

 Council uses the best available information for the FloodWise Property Report, however some flooding sources may not be available when the report is produced.
-You can use the 1% chance in any year Average Recurrence Interval or Defined Flood Level for development purposes or alternatively consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.
+You can use the 1% Annual Exceedance Probability (AEP) level or Defined Flood Level for development purposes or alternatively consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.

 If a property is a large allotment or within an overland flow path, Council is unable to supply an accurate minimum habitable floor level on the FloodWise Property Report.
-In this situation, Council recommends you contact a Registered Professional Engineer of Queensland to determine the minimum habitable floor level for a specific property.
+In this situation, Council recommends that you contact a Registered Professional Engineer of Queensland to determine the minimum habitable floor level for a specific property.